SteveJustin1963/tec-APUS/README.md

-# tecAPUS
+# tec-APUS

-Arithmetic Processing with AM9511 and Serial IO MC68B50P for the TEC-1
+Arithmetic Processing Unit with AM9511 and Serial IO MC68B50P for the TEC-1